SaamSani/Keeper/README.md

 - [React DOM](https://reactjs.org/docs/react-dom.html) - DOM bindings for React
 - [React Scripts](https://www.npmjs.com/package/react-scripts) - Configuration and scripts for Create React App

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Acknowledgments

-- This app is inspired by Google Keep.
-- Special thanks to the team at Codesandbox for providing an excellent development platform.

 ---

 Feel free to contribute to this project by submitting issues or pull requests!